 Of course, I’m not sure that Gain, Noise, and LO stability are real numbers.

-The top cover was held with few screws so it was really easy to open the antenna.
+The top cover was held with few screws, so it was straightforward to open the antenna.
 I expected everything.

 As I mentioned before, a single spiral antenna is not effective on such high bands.
-You really need a lot of individual antennas and some kind of summator device in order to collect enough signal energy.
+You really need a lot of individual antennas and some summation device to collect enough signal energy.

 Every two elements are connected with a plastic bridge.
 Not sure why.
-Looks like this just a holder (which is definitely required in order to isolate the antenna element from the reflector cover) but probably there is some hidden meaning.
+It looks like this just a holder (which is definitely required to isolate the antenna element from the reflector cover), but there is probably some hidden meaning.

 Now the most interesting part.